 The SPRINT PNS System is MR unsafe.

 All MRI procedures, no matter the anatomic site, are contraindicated for patients with the Sprint PNS System.
 Exposure can cause tissue heating and injury or unwanted stimulation.
-Remove the lead and all other system components from the patient before an MRI examination is performed.
-In the case of a lead fracture beneath the skin resulting in a retained lead fragment, an MRI examination is safe to perform under the conditions described in the MR Conditional statement below.
+Pull out the lead and remove all other system components from the patient before an MRI examination is performed.
+In the case of a lead fracture beneath the skin resulting in a retained lead remnant, an MRI examination is safe to perform under the conditions described in the MR Conditional statement below.

-A retained lead fragment ONLY is MR conditional.
+A retained lead remnant ONLY is MR conditional.

-Non-clinical testing demonstrated that a retained lead fragment entirely beneath the skin is MR conditional.
-A patient with a retained lead fragment can be scanned safely in an MR system under the following conditions:
+Non-clinical testing has demonstrated that a Retained Lead Remnant ONLY is MR Conditional.
+A patient with a retained lead remnant can be safely scanned in an MR system meeting the following conditions:

-- Maximum MR system reported whole body averaged specific absorption rate (SAR) of 2 W/kg for 15 minutes of scanning (Normal Operating Mode)
+- Maximum MR system reported whole body averaged specific absorption rate (SAR) of 2 W/kg (Normal Operating Mode)

-Under the scan conditions defined above, the fragment is expected to produce a maximum temperature rise of less than 3.3°C after 15 minutes of continuous scanning.
+Under the scan conditions defined above, the retained lead remnant is expected to produce a maximum temperature rise of less than 3.3°C after 15 minutes of continuous scanning.

-In non-clinical testing, the image artifact caused by a fragment extends approximately 7mm from the fragment when imaged using a gradient echo pulse sequence and a 1.5-Tesla MR system.
+In non-clinical testing, the image artifact caused by a retained lead remnant extends less than 7mm from the remnant when imaged with a gradient echo pulse sequence and a 1.5 T MRI system.

 Note: There should be no section of lead visible above the skin.

-Note: If a lead is placed in an individual with an existing retained lead fragment, the new lead should not be placed in a location where it could touch the original lead fragment.
-During MRI, two lead fragments touching each other can result in an increase in temperature of the lead fragments and surrounding tissue where they touch.
+Note: If a lead is placed in an individual with an existing retained lead remnant, the new lead should not be placed in a location where it could touch the original lead remnant.
+During MRI, two lead remnants touching each other can result in an increase in temperature of the lead remnants and surrounding tissue where they touch.